w3c/wai-curricula/content/content-author/images.md

 {% include excol.html type="middle" %}

 Complex images are charts, diagrams, maps, and infographics.
-They require short descriptions that identify the complex images, and long descriptions that provide the same information as that in the image provides.
+They require short descriptions that identify the complex images as well as and long descriptions that provide the same information as that in the image provides.

 #### Learning Outcomes for Topic

 Students should be able to:

 * write short, succinct, and clear descriptions that:
-  * identify the described complex image
+  * identify the image
   * include reference to the alternative long description for the image
-* provide textual information that helps understand and process the image contents through:
+* provide textual information that helps understand and process the image contents using:
   * additional blocks of content in the same page
   * separate pages containing the long descriptions
-* collaborate with designers and developers to ensure:
+* collaborate with designers and developers to provide:
+  * alternative data visualizations for complex images, including text descriptions,data tables, and other graphical representations
+* identify related requirements for designers and developers to ensure:
   * appropriate contrast ratios for complex images and descriptions
   * reliable identification of short and long descriptions for complex images